dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 ---

-Figuring out where to start with your new DNSimple subscription can be intimidating.
-This guide will help you get started as quickly as possible.
+This guide will help you get started with your DNSimple Personal Plan as quickly as possible.

 <tip>
 [Learn the differences](/articles/personal-vs-pro/) between the Personal plan and the Professional plan.